Iowa Speedway: NASCAR

-The facility hosts an annual NASCAR weekend featuring the NASCAR Cup Series' Iowa Corn 350 and the NASCAR Xfinity Series' Hy-Vee PERKS 250.
-From 2009 to 2019, the track also hosted the Xfinity Series and Craftsman Truck Series events.
-From 2012 to 2013, the track hosted a second Truck Series race with the Fan Appreciation 200.
+The facility hosts an annual NASCAR weekend featuring the NASCAR Cup Series' Iowa Corn 350 and the NASCAR O'Reilly Auto Parts Series' Hy-Vee PERKS 250.
+From 2009 to 2019, the track also hosted the Xfinity Series and Gander Outdoors Truck Series events.
+From 2012 to 2013, the track held a second Truck Series race with the Fan Appreciation 200.

 IndyCar

 The Indy Racing League (now known as the IndyCar Series) announced their intentions to run annual IndyCar races at the facility in 2006, with the first races being run in 2007.
 In 2020, as a result of the COVID-19 pandemic, IndyCar opted to run a doubleheader at the facility.
 IndyCar decided to stick with the doubleheader format when the series resumed racing at the facility in 2022.

 Other racing events

 The facility has played host to a variety races hosted by varying sanctioning bodies, including the ARCA Menards Series, the Rolex Sports Car Series, the Pro Mazda Championship, and the USF2000 Championship.